Five Ks: Kara

+Kachhera

-The kachera is a shalwar-underwear with a tie-knot worn by baptised Sikhs.
-Originally, the kachera was made part of the five Ks as a symbol of a Sikh soldier's willingness to be ready at a moment's notice for battle or for defence.
-The confirmed Sikh (one who has taken the Amrit) wears a kachera every day.
-Some go to the extent of wearing a kacheraye while bathing, to be ready to at a moment's notice, changing into the new one a single leg at a time, so as to have no moment where they are unprepared.
-Further, this garment allowed the Sikh soldier to operate in combat freely and without any hindrance or restriction, because it was easy to fabricate, maintain, wash and carry compared to other traditional under-garments of that era, like the dhoti.
-The kachera symbolises self-respect, and always reminds the wearer of mental control over lust, one of the Five Evils in Sikh philosophy.
+The Kachhera is a shalwar-underwear with a tie-knot worn by Baptised Sikhs.
+Originally, the Kachhera was made part of the five Ks as a symbol of a Sikh soldier's willingness to be ready at a moment's notice for battle or for defense.
+The confirmed Sikh (one who has taken the Amrit) wears a Kachhera every day.
+Some of them go to the extent of wearing a Kachhera while bathing, to be ready at a moment's notice, changing into the new one a single leg at a time, so as to have no moment where they are unprepared.
+Further, this garment allowed the Sikh soldier to operate in combat freely and without any hindrance or restriction, because it was easy to fabricate, maintain, wash, and carry compared to other traditional undergarments of that era, like the dhoti.
+The Kachhera symbolizes self-respect, and always reminds the wearer of mental control over lust, one of the Five Evils in Sikh philosophy.

-Kachera follow a generally practical and roomy design.
-It features an embedded string that circles the waist which can be tightened or loosened as desired, and then knotted securely.
-The kachera can be classed between underwear and an outer garment, as in appearance it does not reveal private anatomy, and looks and wears like shorts.
+The Kachhera follows a generally practical and roomy design.
+It features an embedded string that circles the waist which can be tightened or loosened as desired and then knotted securely.
+The Kachhera can be classed between underwear and an outer garment, as in appearance it does not reveal private anatomy, and looks and wears like shorts.
 As with all of the Five Ks, there is equality between men and women, and so women are also expected to wear it.
-Considering the hot climate in India, the kachera is often worn by men as an outer garment, keeping the wearer cool and being practical in manual work such as farming, but it is generally not considered respectful for women to wear the kachera as an outer garment (on its own) as it is considered too revealing.
+Considering the hot climate in India, the Kachhera is often worn by men as an outer garment, keeping the wearer cool and being practical in manual work such as farming, but it is generally not considered respectful for women to wear the Kacchera as an outer garment (on its own) as it is considered too revealing.

 Kirpan

-The kirpan is a dagger which symbolises a Sikh's duty to come to the defence of those in peril.
+The kirpan is a dagger that symbolises a Sikh's duty to come to the defense of those in peril.
 All Sikhs should wear the kirpan on their body at all times as a defensive side-arm, just as a police officer is expected to wear a side-arm when on duty.
 Its use is only allowed in the act of self-defense and the protection of others.
 It stands for bravery and protecting the weak and innocent.

 The kirpan is kept sharp and is actually used to defend others, such as those who are oppressed by harsh rulers, or a person who is being robbed, raped, or beaten.
 The true Sikh cannot turn a blind eye to such evils, thinking that they are "someone else's concern."
 It is the duty of the true Sikh to help those who suffer unjustly, by whatever means available, whether that means alerting the police, summoning help, or defending those who cannot defend themselves, even if that means putting oneself in harm's way.